June 6, 2025

 After years of using WordPress on my websites, I became frustrated with the overhead of maintaining WordPress and its plugins.
 The process of writing technical articles in WordPress was also a bit annoying.
 I looked at some of the alternative tools, including static webpage generators that already exist, but none of them were quite what I wanted.
 So I developed my own, which I call nrstatic.
 It’s the tool that created all of the pages on the website you are currently viewing.

 The pages are written as Markdown files with a bit of metadata added to the header.
 Mathematical expressions are written in $\rm \LaTeX$ and rendered on your browser using ${\boldsymbol{\mathsf{\color{green}{Math}\color{black}{Ja\mathcal{x}}}}}$.
 Code syntax highlighting is accomplished with highlight.js.
-There are also several built-in tools for making plots, graphs, and other diagrams.
+There are also several built-in tools for making plots, graphs, UML diagrams, and image galleries.
+Python expressions can be evaluated inline and variables can be defined and then used later in the document.
+Bash commands can also be executed to add content to the document.
 It is easy to hide elements and then reveal them when the user clicks a link.
 For example, you can view the source code of the build utility by clicking here.

 #! /usr/bin/env python3